PoorOtterBob/poorotterbob.github.io/_pages/about.md

 I look forward to working with collaborators from different scientific backgrounds on a wide range of topics in Deep Learning that are strongly related to Mathematics.
 Fell free to email me :)

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 One paper on large-scaled spatiotemporal OOD learning has been accepted by ICML 2025!
-Compiled by Cui!
 Thanks to Bin!
 - *2025.04*: &nbsp;🎉🎉 One paper on large-scaled air quality forecasting has been accepted by IJCAI 2025!
 The 1st open-source large-scale air quality dataset (LargeAQ)!
 Compiled by Cui!
 - *2025.02*: &nbsp;🎉🎉 One paper on large-scaled spatiotemporal learning has been accepted by VLDB 2025!
 SOTA in any-scaled datasets!
 - *2024.12*: &nbsp;🎉🎉 One paper on air quality causal learning has been accepted by ICASSP 2025!
 Cooperation with Bin and Guanjun!